BDC Hamburger Icon

 Beacons provide extensive benefits to businesses and customers.
 Because they’re location-based, beacons help marketers make the best business propositions at the right time and place.
 Some of the benefits of beacon technology include the following:

-• Boosting in-store sales: Beacons can revolutionize the retail experience by offering greetings, providing coupons and discount offers, and upselling products and services.
+• Bluetooth beacons boost in-store sales: Beacons can revolutionize the retail experience by offering greetings, providing coupons and discount offers and presenting upselling and cross-selling suggestions.
+These efforts can help increase sales overall.

-• Enabling cashless transactions: When customers pay via the beacon-connected mobile app, it’s more convenient for them, and businesses require fewer cashiers.
+• Bluetooth beacons enable cashless transactions: When customers pay via the beacon-connected mobile app, it’s more convenient for them and businesses require fewer cashiers.

-• Using big data to become more responsive: Big data analytics create a more relevant and personalized marketing experience.
+• Bluetooth beacons help you utilize big data: Big data analytics create a more relevant and personalized marketing experience.
 Stores can study traffic patterns and optimize this data to improve sales.
 For example, say an apparel brand prominently displays its women’s collection.
 However, the visit pattern shows that men are more frequent store visitors.
 This information leads the brand to change its display.
-This data can help store managers experiment with product displays and examine customer responses.
+This data can help store managers experiment with product displays and evaluate customer responses.

-• Monitoring revenue and promotion efficacy: Beacon data can show company executives the total number of successful in-app transactions occurring near each store location.
+• Bluetooth beacons help monitor revenue and promotion efficacy: Beacon data can show company executives the total number of successful in-app transactions occurring near each store location.

-• Soliciting customer feedback: Businesses can use beacon technology to gather customer feedback about their store, product and service experience when it’s fresh in their minds.
+• Bluetooth beacons can solicit customer feedback: Businesses can use beacon technology to gather customer feedback about their store, product and service experience when it’s fresh in their minds.

-• Supporting and informing salespeople: Customers can use the beacon-associated app to indicate when they would like in-person assistance.
+• Bluetooth beacons help support and inform salespeople: Customers can use the beacon-associated app to indicate when they would like in-person assistance.
 This data can give in-store salespeople insight into customers’ needs, helping them provide the right products and solutions.

-• Increasing foot traffic: Sending marketing messages to someone sitting on the couch in the comfort of their home might not inspire them to get up and go to a store.
+• Bluetooth beacons increase foot traffic: Sending marketing messages to someone sitting on the couch in the comfort of their home might not inspire them to get up and go to a store.
 However, sending such alerts to a person near a physical store can be effective.

-Highly targeted marketing alerts during in-store visits considerably improve sales metrics and provide an enhanced buying experience to customers.
+Highly targeted marketing alerts during in-store visits considerably improve sales metrics and provide customers with an enhanced buying experience.
 But does this system pose any ethical or privacy considerations?

 How can you add beacons to your marketing strategy?